mauget/conus/README.md

 1. Exchange the remaining pair of columns from lon/lat order to lat/lon order
 1. Save as CSV

-Now you have teh border polygon in a form that you can edit into a JavaScfript file, such as `conus.csv`.
+Now you have the border polygon in a form that you can edit into a JavaScfript file like `conus.csv`.

 ### Dependency

-Each hit-test is carried about by a the npm module defined in GitHub project `substack/point-in-polygon` located at https://github.com/substack/point-in-polygon .
+Each hit-test is carried out by an npm module defined in GitHub project `substack/point-in-polygon` located at https://github.com/substack/point-in-polygon .